j0shua/angular-intro/homework/homework-two.md

 # Instructions

 Angular Router has some pretty big limitations such as only allowing one ng-view.
-For more flexible layouts there is a community module named ui-router that allow nested views in addition to other powerful features.
+For more flexible layouts there is a community module named ui-router that allows nested views, in addition to other powerful features.
 So lets add some more functionality to our app while exploring ui-router.

 ### General layout
-1. Continuing with your code from before, convert routes to instead use UI-Router's states.
+1. Continuing with your code from before, convert the routes to instead use UI-Router's 'states'.

 ### Advertiser Details Page
 1. Add a new page that will show advertiser details.
 	- This page should be mounted on the url /advertisers/:id/details
-	- That page should have a nav-bar akin to the current site with 2-3 'sub-pages'
+	- That page itself (aside for any top level navigation) should have an internal nav-bar akin to the current site with 2-3 'sub-pages'

 ### Advertiser Details Subpages
 1. Create 2-3 subpages